Automattic/vip-container-images/README.md

 ## Publishing the images

 The image publishing process is performed by [a GitHub action](.github/workflows/) every time a commit is done to `master`.
 All workflows are triggered then, therefore, all images are built in parallel.

+## Updating Docker images

+This repository has Dependabot [set up](.github/dependabot.yml).
+Whenever a Docker base image has a new available version, the bot will open a Pull Request with the change.